Motion Deblurring with an Adaptive Network: Experimental Results

-\textbf{Qualitative Evaluation:} Visual comparisons on different dynamic and 3D scenes are given in Fig.~\ref{fig:dynamic}.
-It shows that results of prior works suffer from incomplete deblurring or artifacts.
-In contrast, our network is able to restore scene details (text, edges etc.) more faithfully due to its effectiveness in handling large dynamic blur.
-An additional advantage over \cite{hyun2013dynamic,whyte2012non} is that our model waives-off the requirement of parameter tuning during test phase.
-Additional experiments and qualitative comparisons on other benchmarks are provided in the supplementary material.
+\textbf{Qualitative Evaluation} Visual comparisons on different dynamic and 3D scenes are given in Fig.~\ref{fig:dynamic}.
+It shows that results of prior works suffer from incomplete deblurring or ringing artifacts.
+In contrast, our network is able to restore scene details more faithfully due to its effectiveness in handling large dynamic blur and preserving sharpness.
+Importantly, our method fares significantly better in terms of model-size and inference-time ($70\%$ smaller and $20\times$ faster than the nearest competitor \cite{tao2018scale} on a single GPU).
+An additional advantage over \cite{xu2013unnatural,whyte2012non} is that our model waives-off the requirement of parameter tuning during test phase.